mcxross/eidetic/README.md

 ```bash
 eidetic serve
 ```
-By default, the server uses a SQLite database to store memories locally.
+By default, the server uses Memwal to store semantic memories.

 ### Configuration
 Eidetic persists its configuration in `~/.eidetic/config.json`.
 This includes your storage backend preferences, custom paths, and Memwal configurations.